 In order to have the most authentic Icelandic experience available, be sure to make a few new local friends over the following drinks:

 Brennivín is unquestionably the national drink of Iceland.
 It is a purely Icelandic creation using potato mash and herbs native to this Nordic island nation to create an unsweetened schnapps.
 Sometimes called “Black Death” in reference to the original bottles, which featured a white skull on a black label, Brennivín is primarily served chilled in shot form.
 It is often accompanied with Icelandic hákarl (fermented shark), the national dish of Iceland.
 Although I am an adventurous eater, I much prefer my Brennivín sans-shark.
 Why?
-Well, as Anthony Bourdain so eloquently said, Hákarl is “the single worst, most disgusting and terrible tasting thing” that he has ever eaten anywhere in the world.
+Well, as Anthony Bourdain so eloquently said, Hákarl is “the single worst, most disgusting and terrible tasting thing” anywhere in the world.

 Because Brennivín is unsweetened, outside of Iceland it is sometimes referred to as an “akvavit” instead of a schnapps.
 Regardless, it is surprisingly smooth, hits hard, and has no shortage of foreign fans despite the fact that Brennivín has never been exported internationally.
 At least not until 2014 when Egill Skallagrímsson, the countriest premiere Brennivín brand and also an award-winning beer brewery, began exporting Brennivín to the United States — but no where else.
 Yet.